ramadan-time/ramadan-time.github.io/README.md

 # Ramadan Calculator
-See the time remaining the current for Ramadan based on your location.
+See the time remaining for Ramadan based on your location.